caohao-go/ycdatabase/README.md

 // remark IS NOT NULL
 ```

-- Conditional search
+- Conditional Query _条件搜索_

-You can use "AND" or "OR" to stitch very complex SQL statements.
+You can use "AND" or "OR" to make up very complex SQL statements.
 ```
 $data = $ycdb->select("user_info_test", "*", [
   "AND" => [